top of page

 Where does childhood trauma fit?

-The short version?
-Childhood trauma can show up in all the ways above — and then some.
-It might lead to PTSD, complex PTSD, anxiety, depression, low self-worth, emotional reactivity, or just a lingering sense that something’s wrong with you or not quite right.
+Childhood trauma can show up in all the ways above -- and then some.
+It might present as PTSD, complex PTSD, anxiety, depression, low self-worth, emotional reactivity, or just a persistent sense that something isn't quite right.

 Think of your experiences like tree roots.
-If there’s something tangled down there, you’ll see it in the leaves — but there are hundreds of ways that might show up.
+If there's something tangled down there, you'll see it in the leaves -- but there are hundreds of ways it might show up.

 The good news?
 Trauma therapy works.
-And EMDR (my favourite, obviously) is an effective trauma therapy, no matter what your childhood looked like or how your symptoms are showing up today.
-Learn more about how EMDR can help beyond PTSD here.
+EMDR (my preferred approach, for good reason) is effective regardless of what your childhood looked like or how your symptoms are showing up today.

 How can you help?

-I provide trauma therapy tailored to your specific needs.
-If it suits your presentation, I'll often recommend eye-movement desensitisation and reprocessing (EMDR), a gold-standard trauma therapy endorsed by the World Health Organisation and Australian Federal GovernmentLearn more about EMDR here.
+I provide trauma therapy tailored to your specific presentation.
+Where appropriate, I'll recommend EMDR -- a gold-standard trauma therapy endorsed by the World Health Organisation and the Australian Psychological Association.

-For clients with more complex trauma, I usually combine EMDR with other therapeutic approaches.
-These help us work with the whole picture — especially when things feel layered or tangled.
-These might include:
+For more complex presentations, I combine EMDR with other evidence-based approaches.
+These help address the whole picture, particularly when things feel layered or tangled.
+These might include schema therapy, mindfulness, internal family systems therapy and other parts approaches, acceptance and commitment therapy, compassion-focused therapy, cognitive-behavioural therapy, and dialectical behaviour therapy.

 EMDR therapy and other trauma approaches are well supported by research — they can help you process traumatic experiences and release them for good so you can actually move forward.What is EMDR?